FabricMC/fabric-docs/develop/resource-conditions.md

 ### Tags Populated {#tags-populated}

 Succeeds if the specified `registry` contains all tags in `values`.
-For example, the following will succeed if the `example-mod:smelly_items` item tag is loaded, and will fail if the tag is empty or broken:
+For example, the following will succeed if the `example-mod:smelly_items` item tag is loaded:

 <<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/tags_populated.json